Fish is among the healthiest foods you can eat and one of the best sources of protein.

 They are super healthy fats, so vital to our health, growth and development that a lack of it can even hurt us.

 These fatty acids are often called omega-3 fatty acids or fish oils and considered essential fatty acids for its work in helping absorb vitamins and nutrients and provide fuel to our bodies.

 According to the Dietary Guidelines for Americans 2010 (DGA), a daily dose of omega 3 fatty acids in the amounts of 250-500 mg is recommended for healthy adults.

-Also, a daily supplement containing 1,000 mg of omega-3 fatty acids is recommended by American Heart Association to adults with heart disease who don’t eat fish regularly.
+Also, a daily supplement containing 1,000 mg of omega-3 fatty acids is recommended by the American Heart Association to adults with heart disease who don’t eat fish regularly.

 For those of us looking to lose weight and maintain a healthy weight, fish is also an ideal choice containing fewer calories, lower total and saturated fats, and more quality fats than any other protein sources.

-Considering fish is considered one of the best foods for weight loss by many dietitians, health experts and medical professionals, adding fish to your diet is a proven way to improve your health and revamp your weight-loss plan.
+Considering fish is considered one of the best foods for weight loss by many dietitians, health experts, and medical professionals, adding fish to your diet is a proven way to improve your health and revamp your weight-loss plan.